Quick Facts: Earning an Ed.D. in New Jersey

 Educational Leadership Career Outlook

-Happily, the Bureau of Labor Statistics (BLS) monitors job & salary data for elementary & secondary administrators and postsecondary administrators in every state.
-You can look at the maps to see—at a glance—how New Jersey is doing.
-The New York-Newark-Jersey City, NY-NJ-PA and Philadelphia-Camden-Wilmington, PA-NJ-DE-MD metropolitan areas are predictable employment hotspots for both categories.
+The Bureau of Labor Statistics (BLS) monitors job & salary data for K-12 education administrators and postsecondary education administrators in every state.
+Examine the maps to see—at a glance—how New Jersey is doing.
+The New York-Newark-Jersey City, NY-NJ-PA and Philadelphia-Camden-Wilmington, PA-NJ-DE-MD metropolitan areas are employment hotspots for both categories.

-In addition, New Jersey’s Office of the Secretary of Higher Education posts extensive Institutional Profiles of New Jersey colleges & universities.
-You can find actual employment numbers in the Office of Research and Accountability Student Unit Record (SURE).
+- In addition, New Jersey’s Office of the Secretary of Higher Education posts extensive Institutional Profiles of New Jersey colleges & universities.
 Princeton and Rutgers—as you might expect—are the largest employers of higher education administrators.

 Educational Leadership Salaries